bmrzycki/nullserv/README.md

 ## Running on low numbered TCP ports as non-root
 It's recommended to run daemons as a non-root user whenever possible.
-Unfortunately `nullserv` wants to bind to ports 80 (http) and 443 (https) by default.
-Most Unix operating systems forbid anyone but root to bind to these privileged ports lower than 1024.
-The [Go language also has problems](https://github.com/golang/go/issues/1435) with `Setuid/Setgid` across all threads.
+Unfortunately `nullserv` bind to TCP ports 80 (http) and 443 (https) by default.
+Most Unix operating systems forbid anyone but root to bind to privileged ports lower than 1024.
+The [Go language also has problems](https://github.com/golang/go/issues/1435) with `Setuid/Setgid` across all threads which prevents handling the issue inside `nullserv`.

-The simplest way to run `nullserv` as non-root is to temporarily disable privileged ports checking at the OS level, run `nullserv` as a daemon, and re-enable privileged port checking:
+The simplest way to run `nullserv` as non-root is to temporarily disable privileged ports checking at the OS level, run `nullserv` as a daemon, and re-enable privileged port checking.
+Here's a Linux eample:

 ```
 # (as user root or via sudo)